Financial Literacy Program, Led by RIC Alum, Seeks to Lift Underserved Out of Poverty

 Marcy Reyes teaching financial literacy class

-To keep coursework relevant for teens, Reyes and her team of instructors begin by asking students to list their top three financial goals.
-The most common are: to get their own apartment, to put a down payment on a car and to pay for college without a lot of debt.
+To keep coursework relevant for teens, FLY instructors ask students to list their top three financial goals.
+The most common are: to get their own apartment, to put a down payment on a car or to pay for college without a lot of debt.
+Then they’re asked to build a financial plan around it.

-Reyes explains to the teenagers that a financial plan is like GPS coordinates.
+Reyes explains that a financial plan is like GPS coordinates.
 “To start out on a trip, you first need to know where you are and where you want to go.
-All the other coordinates in between – like turn left at this light and turn right at that intersection – is your financial plan.
-They help you reach your goal.”
+All the coordinates in between is your financial plan to help you get there.”

 Marcy Reyes

-“If you’re making decisions that aren’t supporting your financial goal, whether it’s you’re banking at a bank that charges monthly fees, which takes money away from your goal, or you didn’t file your taxes and get your tax refund, you’re impacting the goal you’ve set,” Reyes says.
+“If you’re making decisions that aren’t supporting your financial goal, whether it’s banking at a bank that charges monthly fees or not filing your taxes, you’re impacting the goal you’ve set,” Reyes says.

-FLY students leave equipped with enough confidence to make informed financial decisions and help their families make better decisions about money, as well.
+FLY students leave equipped with enough confidence to make informed financial decisions.
+Even more, they help their families make better decisions about money.
 Ultimately, FLY’s goal is to break the cycle of poverty and to help build stronger families, neighborhoods and communities.

 Marcy Reyes